 A “domestic partnership” is a relationship between two individuals that is usually made up of a same-sex couple but may also be made up of an opposite-sex couple.
 The relationship is usually one that cannot be legalized by marriage.

 Other jurisdictions.
 Same-sex marriages legally entered into in other jurisdictions before November 5, 2008, are recognized as legal same-sex marriages under California law (CA Fam.
 Code Sec.
 308).
-Under the law, same-sex marriages entered into in another jurisdiction on or after November 5, 2008, may not be designated as a marriage in California, but ...
+Following the Supreme Court's decision in Hollingsworth v.
+Perry, same-sex marriages from other jurisdictions are recognized as legal marriages in California.